munki/munki-pkg/README.md

 For information about the password and saving it to the login keychain see the web page [Customizing the Notarization Workflow](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).

-If you configure `munki-pkg` to use the password from the login keychain user is going to be prompted to allow access to the password.
+If you configure `munkipkg` to use the password from the login keychain user is going to be prompted to allow access to the password.
 You can authorize this once clicking *Allow* or permanently clicking *Always Allow*.

 **How to Setup Your Keychain for Notarization with `notarytool`**